osmosis-labs/docs/docs/osmosis-outpost/user-interface-setup/frontend-platform-interface/customization-guide/design-customization.md

 - colour: single-color **WHITE**;
 - format: **\*.svg**;

-We attach some exmaples (Nabla, Osmosis and Juno) of logos to give you a guideline.
+We attach some examples (Nabla, Osmosis and Juno) of logos to give you a guideline.
 Please, access this page in dark mode to have a better experience.

 | **nabla** |   | **Osmosis** |   | **Juno** |